Frequently Asked Questions

 For the ACMS professional master's program, please see the additional GRE analytical writing and TOEFL minimums listed under "Admissions".

-The Graduate School will waive the TOEFL/IELTS requirement for international students who spent a minimum of two years at an academic institution whose primary language of instruction was English.
-If that is not obvious (for example, if the institution is in a country in which the primary language is not English), a letter from the Registrar’s Office (or the office responsible for academic records) confirming English as the language of instruction is required.
+The Graduate School will waive the TOEFL/IELTS/Duolingo requirement for non-native English speakers who spent a minimum of two academic years at an academic institution whose primary language of instruction was English.
+If that is not obvious, a letter from the Registrar’s Office (or the office responsible for academic records) confirming English as the language of instruction may be required.
+To expedite the review, please upload a transcript from the academic institution or the letter documenting instruction in English to the “Test Scores” section of the application (in place of the TOEFL or IELTS score).
+After completing the upload, please confirm with Graduate Admissions by email at gradapp@nd.edu that you have done so.
+If you have any questions about these requirements and process, please address them to gradapp@nd.edu

 I want to send my test scores to the university.
 What is the institution code for Notre Dame?
 Is there a separate code needed to send the scores to the ACMS Department?